Wednesday 26 March

 Join us as we journey with Jesus to his place of execution, meditating on the traditional 'Stations of the Cross' as we go.

-You are welcome to either walk around the church to each station, or stay sat and listen to the reflections - whatever is most comfortable for you.
+You are welcome either to walk around the church to each station, or to remain seated as you listen to the reflections - whatever is most comfortable for you.

 Tuesday 15 April